 The Accountable Authority consists of the Chair and CEO.
 The tenure of these positions is:

-Chair, Mr Gibson Farmer Illortaminni, was elected for a three-year term in February 2021 so the term will conclude in February 2024.
-This is the third term of the Chair and stability of the position continues.
+Chair, Mr Gibson Farmer Illortaminni, was re-elected for a further three-year term in February 2021 concluding in February 2024.
+This is the fourth term of the Chair and stability of the position continues.